 Another option when you’re staying with a host is that her or she fills in a document with your and his/her details, scans it again and sends it to the migration office via mail.
 Reports indicate a trouble-free experience and the registration is done within a day.
 This form (DE/AZ) can be used by your host.
 E-mail: [email protected].

-It is also possible to register online.
-So far, we have had 1 succesful registration and 4 failures.
-Below, the process of the succesful registration.
+It is also possible to register yourself online.
+So far, we have had 1 succesful registration and 5 failures.
+Below, the process of the successful registration.